MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-II-Drug-Enforcement-Administration-Department-Justice/part-1308-Schedules-Controlled-Substances/subjectgroup-ECFR4b1bd9cfc7cf95f-Exempted-Prescription-Products/section-1308.31.md

 ##### § 1308.31 Application for exemption of a nonnarcotic prescription product. #####

-Link to an amendment published at 81 FR 97021, Dec.
-30, 2016.Link to a delay published at 82 FR 8688, Jan.
-30, 2017.

 (a) Any person seeking to have any compound, mixture, or preparation containing any nonnarcotic controlled substance listed in § 1308.12(e), or in § 1308.13(b) or (c), or in § 1308.14, or in § 1308.15, exempted from application of all or any part of the Act pursuant to section 201(g)(3)(A), of the Act (21 U.S.C.
-811(g)(3)(A)) may apply to the Office of Diversion Control, Drug Enforcement Administration.
+811(g)(3)(A)) may apply to the Drug and Chemical Evaluation Section, Diversion Control Division, Drug Enforcement Administration.
 See the Table of DEA Mailing Addresses in § 1321.01 of this chapter for the current mailing address.

 (b) An application for an exemption under this section shall contain the following information: